 We distribute our systems through our direct sales force and support organizations located in North America, Europe, and Asia-Pacific, and through distributors or sales agents in several European, Latin American, Middle Eastern, and Asia-Pacific countries.
-Our manufacturing operations are primarily located in Singapore and Canada.
+Our manufacturing operations are located in Singapore, Canada and South San Francisco, California.
 Our facility in Singapore manufactures our genomics instruments, several of which are assembled at facilities of our contract manufacturers in Singapore, with testing and calibration of the assembled products performed at our Singapore facility.
 All of our IFCs for commercial sale and some IFCs for our research and development purposes are also fabricated at our Singapore facility.
-Our proteomics analytical instruments are manufactured at our facility in Canada.
-We also manufacture IFCs for research and development, assays, and reagents at our facilities in South San Francisco, California.
+Our mass cytometry instruments for commercial sale, as well as for internal research and development purposes, are manufactured at our facility in Canada.
+We also manufacture assays and reagents at our facilities in the United States.

-Our total revenue was \$114.7 million in 2015, and for the three months ended March 31, 2016, our total revenue was \$29.0 million.
-We have incurred significant net losses since our inception in 1999 and, as of March 31, 2016, our accumulated deficit was \$383.4 million.
+Our total revenue for the three months ended March 31, 2017 was \$25.5 million.
+Our total revenue was \$104.4 million in 2016, \$114.7 million in 2015, and \$116.5 million in 2014.
+We have incurred significant net losses since our inception in 1999 and, as of March 31, 2017, our accumulated deficit was \$456.9 million.